angelstreet/virtualpytest/INCIDENT_IMAGE_UNIFIED_ARCHITECTURE.md

 - Delete cold copy (won't be uploaded to R2)
 - Clean up device_state

+## Special Cases

-## Special Case: Freeze Incidents
+### Freeze Incidents
 Freeze already had paths in `last_3_thumbnails` but they could be in hot storage:
 - Copy all 3 thumbnails to cold before R2 upload
-- Same timing strategy as blackscreen/macroblocks
+- Same timing strategy as other incidents

+### Audio Loss Incidents
+Audio loss has no visual artifact but uses screen thumbnails:
+- Shows what was on screen when audio was lost/restored
+- Unified handling with other visual incidents
+- Previously had separate R2 upload logic in transcript_accumulator (now removed)

 ## Testing Scenarios